20-year-old protester dies of gunshot wound in Myanmar as demonstrations against military coup continue

 Myanmar’s military has denied using lethal force at the Feb.
 9 protest in the capital Naypyidaw, where Mya Thwate Thwate Khaing went to demonstrate in a red T-shirt and protective helmet, Reuters reported.

 But video footage of the event, analyzed by Human Rights Watch and Reuters, show Mya Thwate Thwate Khaing standing that day by a line of riot police moving to disperse the crowd.
 She is first struck by a stream from a water cannon.
 A woman next to her then takes her hand and they turn their backs in retreat.
-That’s when a crack can be heard, after which Mya Thwate Thwate Khaing crumbles as the water cannon continues to spray.
+That’s when a crack can be heard, after which Mya Thwate Thwate Khaing crumples as the water cannon continues to spray.

 Doctors confirmed that Mya Thwate Thwate Khaing was struck by a live bullet, and they have identified at least two other people similarly struck by live ammunition during the same rally, the BBC reported.

-The then 19-year-old — Mya Thwate Thwate Khaing was just two days shy of her birthday — had traveled to Naypyidaw along with her sister from Yezin, a village northeast of the capital.
+The then-19-year-old — Mya Thwate Thwate Khaing was just two days shy of her birthday — had traveled to Naypyidaw along with her sister from Yezin, a village northeast of the capital.
 Their family, while supportive of the protests, had cautioned them against joining, fearful that violence could break out, according to Reuters.

 Mya Thwate Thwate Khaing’s brother, Ye Htut Aung, told Reuters that she had nonetheless persisted.
 “It was her spirit,” he said.
 “She wanted to, and I couldn’t stop her.”